-In the never-ending conversation regarding marketing budgets, you may be tempted to look for ways to cut corners.
-Reducing or maintaining your marketing budget heading into the next fiscal year could have a more substantial impact on your company’s growth than you realise.
+In the never-ending conversation about budgets, it’s tempting to cut corners.
+However, neglecting your marketing budget could impact your company’s growth more than you realise.

 Data will give you an objective, factual report of where your marketing efforts are working and where they need to improve.